William McGonagall: Career

 The turning point in McGonagall's life came in June 1877.
-Work as a weaver had become more difficult to find, as his eldest daughter had shamed the family by giving birth to an illegitimate child; at this point, he was seized with a new inspiration:
+After his eldest daughter had shamed the family by giving birth to an illegitimate child, work as a weaver had become more difficult to find; at this point, he was seized with a new inspiration:

-He wrote his first poem, "An Address to the Rev. George Gilfillan", displaying the hallmarks that would characterise his work.
-Gilfillan, himself an untrained and poorly reviewed polemic Presbyterian preacher who occasionally dabbled in poetry, commented admiringly "Shakespeare never wrote anything like this."

 McGonagall realised if he were to succeed as a poet, he required a patron and wrote to Queen Victoria.
 He received a letter of rejection, written by a royal functionary, thanking him for his interest.
 McGonagall took this as praise for his work.
 During a trip to Dunfermline in 1879, he was mocked by the Chief Templar at the International Organisation of Good Templars, of which McGonagall was a member, who told him his poetry was very bad.
 McGonagall told the man that "it was so very bad that Her Majesty had thanked McGonagall for what the Chief Templar had condemned."

 The letter gave McGonagall confidence in his "poetic abilities", and he felt his reputation could be enhanced further if he were to give a live performance before the Queen.
 In July 1878, he walked from Dundee to Balmoral, a distance of about 60 mi over mountainous terrain and through a violent thunderstorm to perform for Queen Victoria.
 When he arrived, he announced himself as "The Queen's Poet".
 The guards informed him "You're not the Queen's poet!
 Tennyson is the Queen's poet!"
-(Alfred, Lord Tennyson was the poet laureate).
+(Alfred, Lord Tennyson was the Poet Laureate.)
 McGonagall presented the letter but was refused entry and had to return home.
 Undeterred, he continued writing poetry, and he reported events to the newspapers, earning some minor recognition.